DrCytometer/AutoSpectral/README.md

 and all issues either using the Issues page or via email at colibri-cytometry at gmail.

+I will be taking a break from addressing issues over the holiday period.

 To submit a bug report, go to [Issues](https://github.com/DrCytometer/AutoSpectral/issues).